IRD and Applicant Review Process

 Example IRD from a job posting.

 The IRD is a “soft deadline” for submitting your application for consideration.
-ALL applications that are submitted by the IRD will be routed to the hiring unit for review within 2 business days of the IRD.
+All applications submitted by the Initial Review Date (IRD) will be routed to the hiring unit for review on the first Tuesday or Thursday following the IRD.
+Once your application is routed for consideration, you may no longer edit your application.

 If you come across a job posting that has an IRD that’s already passed, there are a few things to consider.